 Keeping the mind active and engaged is a top priority for older adults today.
 Doing so has a world of benefits, up to and including reducing the risk of dementia and memory loss.

 Learning anything new will keep your mind active and engaged.
-The act of learning causes increased cognitive activity and focuses your mind no matter what the subject.
+The act of learning causes increased cognitive activity and focused your mind no matter what the subject.
 This is why lifetime learning has become so popular among older adults.
 For this and other reasons, learning a language is uniquely beneficial.
 Speaking and using a language is a higher-order task that engages much of our brain activity.
-Learning to do this for a second language, especially as an adult, ups the cognitive processing power that the brain requires.
+Learning to do this for a second language, especially as an adult, ups the mental processing power that the brain requires.

 Improves Your Memory

 The same process applies to your memory.
 The more you use your memory skills, the stronger they will get.
 The less you use them, the weaker they will get.
 Language learning is one of the most memory-intensive processes you can participate in.
 It works your memory and makes it stronger.
-(Note: This is assuming the absence of any disease process that would render memory work moot, such as dementia.
+(Note: This assumes the absence of any disease process that would render memory work moot, such as dementia.
 The same thing applies to physical muscles; no amount of weightlifting will reverse a muscle-wasting disease either.)

 Learning a language improves two aspects of your memory in particular: recall ability and recall speed.

 These cognitive changes are echoed by physical ones -brain MRIs show that the number and density of connections between processing centers in the brain increase during this time as well.
 The improvement in recall speed and ability is directly correlated with the physical changes shown on the scans.
-If you want to improve your memory, there are few better ways to do it than by learning a second language.
+If you want to improve your memory, there are a few better ways to do it than by learning a second language.

 2023 Language Learning Inspirational Quotes Calendar